 Mollie Ricker is a Partner of Dostart Development Company (DDC), one of the Silicon Valley’s premier commercial real estate developers known for its local expertise, for its leadership in sustainability and transit-oriented design, and for the high quality of its projects and tenants.
 During the past decade with DDC, Mollie has actively managed nearly one million square feet of commercial office development and investment in Silicon Valley.
 Her responsibilities include leading acquisitions, managing city entitlements, directing leasing, construction, financing and asset management.
 Prior to joining DDC, Mollie was an investor with Francisco Partners, L.P., a technology-focused private equity firm with $5.0 billion under management, where she was involved in identifying, executing, and managing investments across a variety of sectors.
 Earlier in her career, Mollie worked in the Investment Banking Division of Goldman Sachs.
 Mollie is currently a member of the Urban Land Institute and serves on the national ULI Industrial and Office Product Council as well as on the San Francisco Commercial Local Product Council.
 She is also a member of NAIOP – Silicon Valley and Stanford Professionals in Real Estate (SPIRE).
 Mollie received her M.B.A. from the Stanford Graduate School of Business and her B.A. in Economics and Latin American Studies, with Distinction, from Yale University.

 Debra Garber has over three decades of experience managing finance and operations for both for-profit and not-for-profit, start-up, technology, educational, and media-oriented companies.
 Before her recent tenure serving as the Executive Director of the Sonoma Valley Education Foundation, Debra was a member of its Board of Directors for ten years, four of which she served as Treasurer and more recently four years as the Board Chair.
 Debra is deeply committed to equity in education for all students.
 Before her work at the foundation, Debra was the VP of Finance & Operations for dlvr.it, a social media technology company.
 Debra holds a BS in Managerial Economics from UC Davis and an EMBA from UCLA’s Anderson School of Management.
+She is a Charter Member of the Rotary Club of Sonoma Sunrise and a member of Impact100 Sonoma.
 Debra resides in wine country with her husband Evan Garber, a local artist, and together they have four children.

 Director of Development